lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ---
 layout: post
-title: Concrete vs Abstract
+title: Abstract vs. Concrete
 published: false
 ---

-Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstraction.
+Don't let talk of "Abstract vs. Concrete" in the industry misguide you into missing the point of abstraction.

 I have been told many times, in different ways, that "the abstract" has